• Portfolio

 Statement

-In my artistic practice, I employ an intuitive and playful approach while transforming materials, destined for landfills or contaminating our waters, into compelling visual narratives.
-These would be discarded elements become the foundation for a diverse array of textures, patterns, and colors within my work.
-By repurposing these materials, I endeavor to challenge our perceptions of waste and value, fostering a dialogue on sustainability and environmental stewardship.
+I am drawn to the fleeting splendor of nature, capturing its transient beauty while addressing the damage that we are creating in our ecological landscape.
+In my artistic practice, I employ an intuitive and playful approach utilizing materials, destined for landfills or contaminating our waters, into compelling visual narratives.
+These would be discarded items become the foundation for a diverse array of textures, patterns, and colors.
+By repurposing these materials, I endeavor to challenge our perceptions of waste and value, fostering a dialogue on sustainability and ecological stewardship.

 Curriculum Vitae